zakaribel-dev/openCurtain/README.md

 pip install -r requirements.txt
 ```
 ## Configuration
-Edit openCurtain.py to adjust the GPIO pin numbers to your cponfig.
+Edit openCurtain.py to adjust the GPIO pin numbers to your config.

 ## Run the Server
 ```bash